 How do I know if a job posting is real?

 Check these signals: Is the posting on the company's own careers page (not just a job board)?
 Was it posted within the last 30 days?
 Is the company actively hiring for multiple roles?
-Is the description specific with named technologies/responsibilities (not generic)?
+Is the description specific with named technologies and responsibilities (not generic)?
 Do recent Glassdoor reviews mention interviews for this position?
-If a posting has been up 60+ days with no changes, it's almost certainly a ghost job.
+If a posting has been up 60+ days with no changes, it is almost certainly a ghost job.

 Is the job market going to get better?

-The structural issues — ghost jobs, ATS dysfunction, application overload — aren't going away.
-They're features of the modern hiring system, not temporary bugs.
+The structural issues — ghost jobs, ATS dysfunction, application overload — are not going away.
+They are features of the modern hiring system, not temporary bugs.
 Indeed Hiring Lab projects 2026 unemployment between 4.1-4.8%, with hiring remaining 30% below 2021 levels.
-Adapting your strategy (networking > applying) is more reliable than waiting for the market to fix itself.
+Adapting your strategy (networking over applying) is more reliable than waiting for the market to fix itself.

 Should I lower my salary expectations?

 Only after you've tested the market through actual interviews.
 If you're getting interviews but offers come in consistently lower, the market is telling you something.
-If you're not getting callbacks at all, salary isn't the issue — channel strategy and targeting are.
-Don't preemptively undervalue yourself based on fear.
+If you're not getting callbacks at all, salary is not the issue — channel strategy and targeting are.
 The real negotiation leverage comes from having options, which comes from networking, not from accepting less.

 How can I stay motivated during a long search?